 Planning a bathroom renovation can be an exciting but complex process.
 Although the bathroom is a small space compared to the rest of the home, it is easily the most elaborate project to tackle, one that requires a keen eye, attention to detail, a thorough understanding of the applicable codes and years of experience in avoiding costly mistakes.
-We are excited to have launched our Fast Track Design-Build Bathroom Renovation program, in collaboration with our trusted General Contractor, Noble Builder as a way to make design affordable and accessible to everyone.
+We are excited to have launched our Fast Track Design-Build Bathroom Renovation program, a collaboration between our Interior Architecture and Design team and our trusted General Contractor, Noble Builder as a way to make design affordable and accessible to everyone.
 You can read more about it here.

 Modern Minimalism with Kids by AHD